filczek/laravel-ddd-cqrs-clean-agnostic/README.md

 ### Infrastructure (Data Access)

-This layer provides the necessary data to our Domain layer.
+This layer provides the necessary data to the Domain layer.
 It's responsible for:

 - Storing and retrieving data from databases, Redis, RabbitMQ, and other storage systems.
-- Acting as the "plumbing" that connects our Domain layer to the outside world.
+- Acting as the "plumbing" that connects the Domain layer to the outside world.

 ### Interface (Entry Points)

-This layer contains the entry points for external systems to interact with our module.
+This layer contains the entry points for external systems to interact with the module.
 It's where:

 - **Controllers** are defined to handle requests and return responses.
-- **APIs** are exposed to interact with our module.
+- **APIs** are exposed to interact with the module.

 For example, if you need to expose a REST API, you would create a controller in this layer to handle API requests.

 ## In a Nutshell

-- The **Application** layer defines the actions that can be performed in our service.
+- The **Application** layer defines the actions that can be performed in the service.
 - The **Domain** layer contains the business logic and rules.
 - The **Infrastructure** layer provides data to the Domain layer.
-- The **Interface** layer exposes our module to the outside world.
+- The **Interface** layer exposes the module to the outside world.

 By following these principles, you've created a scalable, maintainable, and flexible architecture that's easy to understand and extend.

+## Running

+``
+vendor/bin/sail up
+``